Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained by volunteering or internships
+- Give examples of any experience you’ve gained by volunteering or internships

-- You should highlight any achievements or responsibilities that you were able to fulfill in these roles
+- You should highlight any achievements or responsibilities that you were able to fulfill in these roles.

 References: